Here comes the Joro spider!

 This question still arises whether the Joro is outcompeting any of our native orb-weaving spiders.
 Does it displace some of these?
 There is still no solid evidence to suggest that they do.
 So the jury is still out on that concern.

-The fact is these spiders are here to stay and they will continue to spread undoubtedly.
+The fact is these spiders are here to stay, and they will continue to spread, undoubtedly.
 Eventually they may become less feared by the general population.
 No question the Joro is a beautiful spider, and maybe learning more about it and what it does will help in lessening fear of this new immigrant.